Case Study #1

 What Was Fixed

-• Performed restore testing
+• Performed practical restore testing where appropriate

-Recovery Action
+Recovery Readiness

-Test Recovery Before It Becomes Downtime
+Validate Recovery Before Downtime Decides It

 Business Impact